 Flying can be an inexpensive and popular option, especially if you are short on time and need to get between the two points as quickly as possible.

 The flight is roughly two hours long and on average will cost about $200 to $300.
-You can bring the cost down on flights if you fly through less popular airports like Beauvais Airport and Pisa Airport or if you use low-cost regional air carriers like Easyjet and Ryanair.
+You can bring the cost down on flights if you fly through less popular airports such as Beauvais Airport and Pisa Airport or if you use low-cost regional air carriers such as easyjet and Ryanair.

 If you can afford to take the time, taking the train can offer a more picturesque, and potentially more relaxing and enjoyable way of making the journey between Paris and Florence.

-You can get to Paris from Florence in roughly 12 hours for about $150 to $200.
+This option can get you to Paris from Florence in roughly 12 hours for about $150 to $200.
 Overnight trains on the Artesia night line will take significantly longer but are an option if you feel comfortable with rickety sleeper trains.

 Car or Bus